How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Crush resistance

-4. Key criteria to consider
+Key criteria to consider

 Shoe height

-• Low : more discreet and lighter, but reduced protection (moderate urban use).
+• Low: more discreet and lighter, but reduced protection (moderate urban use).

-• Laces : comfortable; choose a model with a flap or secure Velcro.
+• Laces: comfortable; choose a model with a secure flap or Velcro.

-• Side zip : quick to put on , often combined with Velcro.
+• Side zip: quick to put on, often combined with Velcro.

-• Buckles and straps : common on racing or off-road boots, very secure .
+• Buckles and straps: common on racing or off-road boots, very secure.

 Waterproofing and breathability

-• Vents and mesh inserts : useful in summer or for urban use in hot weather.
+• Vents and mesh inserts: useful in summer or for urban use in hot weather.

 Integrated reinforcements

-Make sure there are reinforcements in sensitive areas:
+Ensure the presence of reinforcements in sensitive areas:

 • Ankle (internal and external malleolus)